Dennis Pitta: 2014

 During a game against the Cleveland Browns on September 21, 2014, Pitta left the game with a hip injury.
 It was revealed that his right hip was dislocated again.
-He underwent surgery on the same hip the next day and it prematurely ended his 2014 season.
-On September 1, 2015 Pitta was placed on the PUP list.
+He underwent surgery on the same hip the next day and it prematurely ended his 2014 season after three games.

 2015

-On November 11, 2015 The Ravens reported that doctors informed Pitta that it was not safe for him to continue his career.
+On September 1, 2015, Pitta was placed on the PUP list.
+On November 11, 2015, the Ravens reported that doctors informed Pitta that it was not safe for him to continue his career.
 Pitta was placed on season ending injured reserve later that day, but he stated that he had not yet elected to retire from the NFL.

 2016

 In 2016, Pitta announced that he was going to return to football whenever he was cleared to play.
-He resumed full practice on September 7, 2016 and played in the season opening game on September 11, 2016 in Baltimore against the Buffalo Bills where he had 3 receptions for 39 yards in the 13–7 win.
-In Week 2 against the Cleveland Browns, Pitta had a game-high nine catches for 102 yards — the second 100-yard game of his career.
+He resumed full practice in early September.
+He played in the season opening game on September 11, 2016, in Baltimore against the Buffalo Bills in the 13–7 win.
+In Week 2 against the Cleveland Browns, Pitta had a game-high nine catches for 102 yards, the second 100-yard game of his career in the 25–20 victory.
 On Pitta's return, Ravens quarterback Joe Flacco said, "If he was coming back, I knew he would be productive.
 Last year, when he came back for a couple of weeks of practice and they decided to not have him play, he looked good.
 He looked like himself.
 I think he's going to get more and more comfortable as the year goes on.
 We just have to keep him healthy."
 On December 4 against the Miami Dolphins, Pitta scored in a game for the first time since Week 14 of the 2013 season.
-Pitta finished the game with 9 catches for 90 yards and two touchdown receptions in the 38-6 victory.
+Pitta finished the game with 9 catches for 90 yards and two touchdown receptions in the 38–6 victory.
+In Week 17, Pitta had a career-high 11 receptions for 91 yards in the loss to the Bengals.
 Pitta had statistically his best season, recording a career-high 86 receptions, most in the league by a tight end, and a career-high 729 yards, although he only caught two touchdown passes.
 Pitta also recorded his first career fumble during the game against Miami.